SallarFarokhi/Python-Projects-Beginner/README.md

-# hangman
+# Python Projects
-this is my first python code
+These are my first uses of Python
+I think of a new idea, and then I program it